Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Background

-From a hardware viewpoint, the GP TEE can have access to a secure clock, cryptographic accelerators, and volatile and non-volatile memory.
-The TEE must access these without cooperating with the REE; the GP TEE must be self-sufficient from any software or firmware components in the untrusted REE~\cite{gp:arch,gp:pp}.
-As a minimum requirement, the GP TEE PP stipulates that TEE assets should be defended against two high-level REE adversary types: \begin{itemize} \item \textbf{Basic remote attacker}:\ \emph{``Performs the attack on a remotely controlled device or alternatively makes a dow-nloadable tool that is very convenient to end-users.
+The GP TEE Protection Profile (PP) characterises the security definitions and requirements for evaluating a target of evaluation (TOE) under the Common Criteria (CC) framework.
+It addresses \emph{``threats to the TEE assets that arise during the end-usage phase and can be achieved by software means...focuses on non destructive software attacks that can be easily widespread...and constitute a privileged vector for getting undue access to TEE assets without damaging the device itself''}~\cite{gp:pp}.
+At a minimum, it stipulates that TEEs should defend against two high-level adversary types: \begin{itemize} \item \textbf{Basic remote attacker}:\ \emph{``Performs the attack on a remotely controlled device or alternatively makes a dow-nloadable tool that is very convenient to end-users.
 The attacker retrieves details of the vulnerability identified in the identification phase and} [...]\ \emph{makes a remote tool or malware and uses techniques such as phis-hing to have it downloaded and executed by a victim} [into the untrusted world]\emph{.''} \item \textbf{Basic on-device attacker}:\ \emph{``Has physical access to the target device; it is the end-user or someone on his behalf.
 The attacker is able to retrieve exploit code, guidelines written on the internet on how to perform the attack, and downloads and uses tools to jailbreak, root, reflash the device in order to get privileged access to the REE allowing the execution of the exploit.
 The attacker may be a layman or have some level of expertise but the attacks do not require any specific equipment.''}~\cite{gp:pp}. \end{itemize}

+The TEE OS and TAs are deemed trusted software components; security issues within either can compromise the services that the TEE aims to provide.
+From a hardware perspective, the GP TEE should have access to a secure clock, entropy source, and volatile and non-volatile memory.
+The GP TEE must also be initialised from a root of trust (RoT) using a secure boot process to ensure authenticity.
+How this is implemented in practice is both platform- and architecture-specific.
+We describe this process for ARM TrustZone in \S\ref{sec:secure_boot}, the main method by which GP TEEs are instantiated on ARM-based mobile SoCs.
+Crucially, however, the TEE's initialisation process must be performed without trusting or co-operating with the REE.
+In general, the GP TEE must operate self-sufficiently without depending on any untrusted components in the REE~\cite{gp:arch,gp:pp}.